 Explore Barcelona’s Quintessential Street, La Rambla

 In Barcelona, everyone knows about La Rambla.
 It’s considered the heart and soul of the city, the place where people go to meet and connect.
 La Rambla is home to a popular theater, plenty of shops, and a variety of restaurants serving up everything from tapas and local specialties to international cuisine.
-Plan to spend a few hours exploring, window-shopping, and indulging in local eats.
+Plan to spend a few hours exploring, window-shopping, and indulging in local food.

-Step into the Stunning Santa Maria Del Mar.
+Step Into the Stunning Santa Maria Del Mar

 This Catholic church boasts a gorgeous interior, filled with tall columns and intricate stained glass designs.
 Construction began in the 1300s, which earns it a significant spot in the history of Barcelona.
 It’s an interesting juxtaposition to the interior of La Sagrada Familia, and for those who appreciate architecture, it’s well worth the experience.

-Grab a Meal at Boquera Market.
+Grab a Meal at Boquera Market

 Love to eat?
 Who doesn’t?!
 That’s why everyone needs to make a stop at Boqueria Market.
-This market opened way back in 1840 and has been selling delicious eats ever since.
+This market opened way back in 1840 and has been selling delicious food ever since.
 Today, you can find a seemingly endless variety of fruits, vegetables, and other groceries available for purchase.
-It’s a real feast for the senses – the sheer number of colors, aromas, and sounds in the marketplace can be absolutely mesmerizing.
+It’s a real feast for the senses—the sheer number of colors, aromas, and sounds in the marketplace can be absolutely mesmerizing.
 Grab some food to prepare later on in your vacation rental, or pick up a snack to enjoy on the go if your accommodations (or personal agenda) don’t provide a space to cook.

-Sign Up to Tour the Barcelona City History Museum.
+Sign Up to Tour the Barcelona City History Museum

 Looking at modern-day Barcelona, it can sometimes be hard to believe that the city was once an old Roman town.
 You can get a glimpse of this at the Barcelona City History Museum.
 Visitors are taken underground to tour the remnants of the city that came before Barcelona.